 Two full scholarships are awarded each year to full-time students who are interested in developing their skills in media technology.
 Additional partial scholarships may also be available as they are funded by Christian Life Ministries.
-Applicants must address their inquiry to William E. Riddell, Media Ministry, 9025 West Lane, Stockton, CA 95210.
-Address email inquiries to riddell@clc.edu.

 Studying Servant Scholarship:

 This Scholarship is awarded to the Sophomore, Junior, and Senior students with the highest GPA. at a Chapel service in the Fall Semester.